ljdursi/computecanadian/discussion-paper/04_principles.md

 into account, and the partners in federation have important but different perspectives.

-As the front-line service-providers to researchers, the regions have immediate and hands-on experience knowing what the investigators they are working with need.
+As the front-line service-providers to researchers, the regions and/or institutions have immediate and hands-on experience knowing what the investigators they are working with need.
 The central office, communicating directly with national societies and funding agencies, and conducting needs assessments, knows what researchers collectively need, and what is currently lacking in the research ecosystem.

 An effort to be researcher-centred based on only one of those perspectives cannot succeed.
 A project undertaken with a general intent